-Mick McCoy has written three novels with the latest, What the Light Reveals (Transit Lounge), due for release in March, 2018.
+Mick McCoy has written three novels with the latest, What the Light Reveals (Transit Lounge) published in March, 2018.

 About What the Light Reveals:

 ‘A story about an Australian family facing the ruin of both bonds and belief.
 Atmospheric, intensely original and utterly unforgettable.’

 M. J. Hyland , author of Carry Me Down (short-listed for the 2006 Man Booker Prize) and This is How